amritasahu22/frontend-code-test-senior-main-rev/README.md

 - This has not been set up with and type of CSS-in-JS, but if that is something you would like to add, please feel free.

 Best of luck!

+## Improvements

+- Increment and decrease quantity component can be added to cart page
+- Error handling can be improved by adding custom pages and Error boundary
+- End-to-End testing can be added using Cypress and Playwright framework
+- Test Coverage & Styling can be improved
+- Accessibility can be added with ARIA properties
+- Use typescript, graphql, bootstrap, sass

+## Note:

+Data returned is null when trying to retrieve Product by Id or filter ID due to mock graphql issue

+export const GET_PRODUCT_QUERY_BY_ID = gql`query getProducts($id: ID) { Product(id: $id) { fields } }`;

+Using Primary key(pk) as unique key